 What the 2024 eclipse means for Rochester

-The Great American Eclipse on Monday, August 21, 2017 brought millions of people traveling to the path of totality from around the globe: eclipse-chasers, astronomy fans, and science-loving families alike.
-Although Rochester itself experienced only a partial eclipse (73%), the event nevertheless brought our region together in a communal appreciation of our natural world and of humans’ ability to understand it.
+The Great American Eclipse in 2017 brought millions of people to the path of totality from around the globe: eclipse-chasers, astronomy fans, and science-loving families alike.
+The communal experience was a memory of a lifetime for those who experienced the total solar eclipse.

-The 2024 Great American Eclipse on Monday, April 8, 2024, will start in Mexico and travel northeast, directly through Rochester but missing all major East Coast cities.
-As the closest city with a major science center to Boston, New York, Philadelphia, and Washington, DC, Rochester will be in the international spotlight.
+On April 8, 2024, Rochester, NY, will be in the path of totality and will experience about 3 minutes and 38 seconds of totality.
+In fact, the 2024 eclipse, starting in Mexico and traveling northeast, will hit Rochester but miss all other major East Coast cities, including Boston, New York, Philadelphia, and Washington, DC.
+As the closest city to the path of totality with a major science center, Rochester will be in the international spotlight.
 We expect hundreds of thousands of out-of-town visitors to flock to our area in the 5-7 days preceding the eclipse, and we plan to make the most of it.

-Additionally, feel free to reach out to our Eclipse Partnership Manager, Dan Schneiderman, at firstname.lastname@example.org.
+If you have any questions about the eclipse, reach out to our Eclipse Partnership Coordinator, Dan Schneiderman, at firstname.lastname@example.org.